-The local academy board is tasked with community anchoring, whereby, alongside the academy's main purpose, the academy plays a significant contribution to the greater social good.
+The LAB is tasked with community anchoring, whereby, alongside the academy's main purpose, the academy plays a significant contribution to the greater social good.
 The local tier is also tasked with building productive relationships with families and the local community to create a sense of trust and shared ownership of our strategy.
 The local tier acts creatively to listen to families, students, staff and the wider community and feed back to trustees who use this intelligence to help drive strategy.
 Feedback will also include identified risks which can be added to the risk register and monitored by trustees.

-Clear roles and responsibilities of members, trustees and local academy boards have been created to ensure there is no duplication of workload and avoid remits becoming muddled.
+Clear roles and responsibilities of members, trustees and LABs have been created to ensure there is no duplication of workload and avoid remits becoming muddled.
 Our structure ties in with section 1 of the Academy Trust Governance Guide and part 1 of the Academy Trust Handbook in that trustees have strategic oversight of its relationships with stakeholders.
-The board works with the local academy boards to consider the views of parents, pupils, staff and communities so that decision making is supported by meaningful engagement.
+The board works with the LABs to consider the views of parents, students, staff and communities so that decision making is supported by meaningful engagement.

-The head of governance facilitates the flow of information between the local academy boards and our trust board.
-As previously mentioned, there is a meeting between local chairs, chief executive and chair of trustees prior to each board meeting.
-A 'you said, we did' response is then be provided to the local academy boards after the board meeting.
+The head of governance facilitates the flow of information between the LABs and our trust board.
+As previously mentioned, there is a meeting between local chairs, accounting officer and chair of trustees prior to each board meeting.
+A 'you said, we did' response is then provided to the LABs after the board meeting.